Common causes of post-coital bleeding

 Cervical cancer

-Cervical cancer is a serious condition but if it is treated early it can be cured completely.
-Fortunately, this cancer can be identified through a smear test before it becomes a serious threat.
+Cervical cancer is a serious condition but if it's treated early it can be cured completely.
+Fortunately, this cancer can be found through cervical screening tests before it becomes a serious threat.

 Cervical infection

 Infection of your cervix is usually a sexually transmitted infection (STI).
 Some STIs, such as chlamydia and gonorrhoea, are serious and need to be treated.
-The infection can spread from your cervix to your uterus and fallopian tubes and cause problems getting pregnant.
+The infection can spread from your cervix to your uterus and fallopian tubes and cause pelvic inflammatory disease or problems getting pregnant.
 Because they are sexually transmitted, your sexual partner/s will also need to be checked for infection.

 Pregnancy

 Bleeding in early pregnancy is common.
-Most women will know they are pregnant soon after missing a period, but many others won't realise they are pregnant for a couple of months.
-If early pregnancy bleeding occurs around the time you are expecting a period, it is easy to mistake this for a period.
+Most people will know they’re pregnant soon after missing a period, but others won't realise they’re pregnant for a couple of months.
+If early pregnancy bleeding occurs around the time you're expecting a period, it's easy to mistake this for a period.

-- The treatment of bleeding in early pregnancy is very different to treatment of post-coital bleeding
+If you have bleeding after sex it’s worth doing a pregnancy test, even if you're using contraception.
+The treatment of bleeding in early pregnancy is very different to treatment of post-coital bleeding.